lizhanmit/java-design-patterns/README.md

 - Invariants of the supertype must be preserved in a subtype.
 - The child class should not allow state changes that your parent disallowed.

-### Interface Segregation Principle
+### Interface Segregation Principle (ISP)

-- Clients (implementing classes) should not be forced to depend on (implement) methods that they do not use.
+- Clients (implementing classes) should not be forced to depend on (implement) methods that they do not use because this introduces unnecessary coupling.
 - Many fine-grained client specific interfaces (role interfaces) are better than one "general purpose" (fat) interface.
 - Each "role interface" declares one or more methods for a specific behavior.
 - Keep your components focused and minimize dependencies between them.